 “A remarkable illustration of the ever-increasing part women are playing in business life is afforded by the appointment of Miss Marion Jean Lyon, a Scotswoman who came to London 16 years ago, to the position of advertising manager of Punch.
 Joining the office staff of Punch 12 years ago, Miss Lyon gradually worked her way upwards till she was made assistant to the late advertising manager, Mr Roy Somervell [sic].
 She has recently been appointed to the vacant position, to the great satisfaction of all those who had experience of her business ability.
 The position of advertising manager of Punch is one of the most important and highly paid in Fleet Street and it is interesting to find that a woman has won it.
 In America many highly-paid journalistic positions are held by women, but in England, until recent years, on the business side at least, women have been conspicuous by their absence”.

-In 1923 married Punch cartoonist Leonard Raven-Hill, the year after his first wife died.
-In the same year she helped found, and became the first president of, the Women’s Advertising Club of London (which is still going today).
-Marion joined the Board of Tim and Tide in 1926, injecting new blood into its thinking at a time when there was a debate as to the future of the paper: she is first listed in its issue of 13th August 1926.
-At the time of the dinner Marion and Leonard were living in Holborn at 46 Bedford Court Mansions, Bedford Avenue, West London.
+Marion joined the Board of Time and Tide in 1926, injecting new blood into its thinking at a time when there was a debate as to the future of the paper: she is first listed in its issue of 13th August 1926.
+In 1927 Lady Rhondda was one of the key speakers at the WACL luncheon for overseas business women at The Savoy Hotel.
+At the time of the dinner Marion and Leonard were living in Holborn at 46 Bedford Court Mansions, Bedford Avenue, Holborn.

 Marion, then of 6 Campden Hill Gate, died at the age of 55 on 20th February 1940, at the Southcliffe Hotel, Southcliffe Road, Bournemouth (probate notes she was known as Jean Raven, Marion Jean Raven).
 At her memorial service in 1940 amongst the large turnout were Viscountess Rhondda, Miss Cicely Hamilton, Miss Eva Moore, Mrs A.M.
 Mortimer, and Miss A.M.
 Burton, representatives of Lord Camrose and Lord Kemsley (previously Sir Gomer Berry), Miss Lorna Lewis representing E.M.
 Delafield, Mr A.L.
 Raven-Hill representing Mr. Leonard Raven-Hill (Marion’s husband) – so six fellow dinner guests from 1933 present and four more represented – almost all from the top table.
 So the Time and Tide team were out in force, plus our artist of the evening.
 A good send off.